redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/middlewares/http/passtlsclientcert.md

 !!! info

-    * Each header value is a string that has been escaped in order to be a valid URL query.
+    * The headers are filled with escaped string so it can be safely placed inside a URL query.
     * These options only work accordingly to the [MutualTLS configuration](../../https/tls.md#client-authentication-mtls).
     That is to say, only the certificates that match the `clientAuth.clientAuthType` policy are passed.